 You’re promised that the book will be able to help you collect “a rare 7% gold dividend” as well as seeing you “earn $35 an hour walking on the beach” but is it actually legit or is The Big Book of Income a scam that’s just set to part you with your cash rather than help you make it?

-Thankfully you’ve landed in exactly the right place to find out because I’ve took a closer look at this book & in this review I’ll be uncovering everything you need to know, including what it’s all about & whether or not you can really make the money they promise. 🙂
+Thankfully you’ve landed in exactly the right place to find out because I’ve taken a closer look at this book & in this review, I’ll be uncovering everything you need to know, including what it’s all about & whether or not you can really make the money they promise.

 As I briefly touched on above The Big Book of Income is a book that’s been put together by an alleged best selling author named Zach Scheidt who’s an employee of a company named Agora Financial.